srnnivetha51-dev/BLENDED_LEARNING_Implementation-of-Ridge-Lasso-and-ElasticNet-Regularization/README.md

 ## Program:
 ```
 /*
-Program to implement Ridge, Lasso, and ElasticNet regularization using pipelines.

-/*
-Program to implement Ridge, Lasso, and ElasticNet regularization using pipelines.
+Program to implement Ridge, Lasso, and ElasticNet regularization using pipelines
-Developed by: POPURI SAHITHYA
-RegisterNumber:  212225240106
-*/

 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt